All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 PCOS: A Metabolic Condition with Hormonal Consequences

 About 70% of women with PCOS have insulin resistance .
-Their cells do not respond properly to insulin, so the body overproduces it.
+Their cells don't respond properly to insulin, so the body overproduces it.
 That excess insulin tells the ovaries to make more testosterone than normal, which disrupts ovulation and triggers symptoms like weight gain, acne, and unwanted hair growth.

 What Is Ozempic?

 Ozempic is the brand name for semaglutide, a GLP-1 receptor agonist given as a once-weekly injection.
-It is FDA-approved for the treatment of type 2 diabetes at doses up to 2.0 mg weekly .
-The same active ingredient, semaglutide, is also sold at a higher dose (2.4 mg) under the brand name Wegovy for chronic weight management.
+It's FDA-approved for the treatment of type 2 diabetes at doses up to 2.0 mg weekly . compounded formulations of the active ingredient, semaglutide, is also sold at a higher dose (2.4 mg) under the brand name Wegovy for chronic weight management.
+For a complete cost breakdown, see our cheapest semaglutide options.

 Clinical Evidence: Ozempic and PCOS